ch-stark/gitops-rbac-example/blog/blog.md

 ### Pattern 1:  Have Multi-Tenancy on ClusterLevel and use the same Configuration of a Single-Cluster for the whole fleet of Clusters

-This means a Hub and Spoke model where all the Hub does is push out team-scoped GitOps instances for the teams to use along with any other cluster-scoped resources they require (operators for example).
-Teams will have namespace admin access to those instances and to the clusters/namespaces, those instances manage.
+This means a Hub and Spoke model where all what the Hub does is push out team-scoped GitOps instances for the teams to use along with any other cluster-scoped resources they require (operators for example).
+Teams will have namespace admin access to those instances and to the clusters/namespaces.
 What visibility those team-scoped instances have (i.e. multiple namespaces on a single cluster, multiple namespaces across multiple clusters) is highly dependent on the type of organization and its structure.
 Some Customers deploy team scoped instances that manage the teams’ namespaces across multiple clusters since they want teams to have a single pane of glass.
 Other orgs might be way more siloed in terms of non-prod and prod and prefer separate GitOps instances for each.

 ### Pattern 2:  Separate Teams so that each team only has access to Clusters of its ClusterSets